Explore gravity with drip painting (inspired by artist Jackson Pollock). It’s fun process art for kids with unique results every time.

 Updated June 2023

-Drip painting is an art technique that was popularized by Jackson Pollock (you can see footage of him drip painting in this SF MOMA video).
+Drip painting is an art technique that was popularized by Jackson Pollock (you can see footage of him drip painting).

 And we’ve done a little bit of dripping when splatter painting, but!
 I’ve been wanting to try a more deliberate drip painting activity with my kids ever since Jamie Hand wrote a guest post for The Artful Parent on gravity painting.

 Drip painting is super easy and a great way to learn about viscosity and gravity while making some interesting artworks.

 Plus it’s a lot more controlled (read: less messy) than splatter painting and results in a completely different experience and effect.

 I recommend giving this a try!

 I’ll share the how to (plus how to make the cardboard easel) and then share some ideas for adding on to your drip paintings.